Aurora’s a female caracal who came to the sanctuary in 2015. She was just a year and a half old at the time.

 We hoped that, once she heard the chirps and calls of the servals and caracals at the sanctuary, once she got to experience the outdoors she longed for, she’d understand this truly was the beginning of the rest of her life – with many who will love her dearly.

 It didn’t take long for Aurora to stretch her wild side.
-She’s a confident girl who lets everyone one know just what she wants and when she wants it.
+She’s a confident girl who lets everyone know just what she wants and when she wants it.
 We love her strong spirit!

 How You Can Help